-While you probably already know the importance of having good home owners insurance coverage to protect your family from financial disaster in the event of an accident or natural desire, there are some personal belongings that simply cannot be replaced with a monetary value, like pictures of family and friends, and important documents.
-Assuming you are the same as most people, these photos and records that are among your most valuable belongings are buried deep within your closet (or perhaps the attic, garage, or any other storage space.)
+While you probably already know the importance of having good homeowner’s insurance coverage to protect your family from financial disaster in the event of an accident or natural desire, there are some personal belongings that simply cannot be replaced with a monetary value, like pictures of family and friends, and important documents.
+Assuming you are the same as most the average homeowner, these photos and records that are among your most valuable belongings are buried deep within your closet (or perhaps the attic, garage, or any other storage space.)
 In fact, many people consider these keepsakes to be very valuable and even intend to pass them on to future generations.
 Storing your family photos and records in a digital archive can ensure they are protected for generations to come.

 Digital preservation, also referred to as personal archiving, has become much more common.
 Building a digital archive can require a good amount of time and effort, especially when the things we are adding to them vary from old photographs to printed documents, so we put together a few recommendations to help you through the process.